VU-BEAM-Lab/GENRE/Paper/paper.md

 another interface if it is desired to call the C/CUDA code in another language, or the C/CUDA code can be utilized without an interface.
 Note that other packages have been developed that can utilize GPUs for linear regression with elastic-net regularization, such as H2O4GPU [@H2O4GPU_2020].
-However, these packages typically focus on performing parallel computations on the GPU for one model fit in order to achieve acceleration when compared to a serial CPU implementation.
+However, these packages typically focus on performing parallel computations on the GPU for one model fit at a time in order to achieve acceleration when compared to a serial CPU implementation.
 For GENRE, the computations for a single model fit are not parallelized on the GPU.
 Instead, many model fits on the GPU are executed in parallel, where each model fit is performed by one computational thread.